jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 * identify particular records in the attribute table using SQL (structured query language)
 * save records to a new shapefile
 * save layers with a projection suitable for spatial exercises
-* apply buffers to data points
+* create a buffer zone
 * use the clip feature to create a layer including only the data required.